 All the classes declared were given both a name and an identifier constructed according to the conventions used in the CIDOC CRM model.
 For classes, that identifier consists of the letter F followed by a number.
-Resulting properties were also given a name and an identifier, constructed according to the same conventions, That identifier consists of the letter R followed by a number, which in turn is followed by the letter "i" every time the property is mentioned in its "inverted" form, i.e., from target to domain.
+Resulting properties were also given a name and an identifier, constructed according to the same conventions.
+That identifier consists of the letter R followed by a number, which in turn is followed by the letter "i" every time the property is mentioned in its "inverted" form, i.e., from target to domain.
 "F" and "R" are to be understood as the first two letters of "FRBR" and do not have any other meaning.
 They correspond respectively to letters "E" and "P" in the CIDOC CRM naming conventions, where "E" originally meant "entity" (although the CIDOC CRM "entities" are now consistently called "classes"), and "P" means "property".
 Whenever CIDOC CRM classes are used in FRBR00, they are named by the name they have in the original CIDOC CRM.
-A number of properties are identified by the letters "CLP" and a number; "CLP" stands for "Class Property" and such properties are taken from Meta-CRM; all of them have F3 Manifestation Product Type as domain, and they indicate that all the exemplars of a given publication "are supposed to" or "should" display the features of the publication they belong to.
+Some properties are identified by the letters "CLP" and a number; "CLP" stands for "Class Property" and such properties are taken from Meta-CRM; all of them have F3 Manifestation Product Type as domain, and they indicate that all the exemplars of a given publication "are supposed to" or "should" display the features of the publication they belong to.
 The publication itself, being an abstract notion, cannot have physical qualities such as, for instance, a given number of pages, but meta-properties are a mechanism borrowed from CIDOC CRM and Meta-CRM that makes it possible to express that a publication is characterised by the number of pages that all of its exemplars, under "ideal" conditions, "should have."
+As in CIDOC CRM, properties with the character of states are named in the present tense, such as "has validity period", whereas properties related to events are named in the past tense, such as "created a realisation of".